West Cornwall · TR17 · Cornwall Council West

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Marazion, that work is shaped by the place itself — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward granite cottages and Georgian seafront houses.
+A TR17 site visit comes before a Marazion sketch, every time — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward Victorian villas and Georgian seafront houses.

 • Conservation Area